 Holiday Card Tradition

-•August 29, 2009 • Leave a Comment
+•October 19, 2022 • Leave a Comment

 If you took the Massachusetts Challenge Quiz 12, you probably know that Louis Prang, a printer and artist of Boston, is credited with introducing the Christmas card back in 1875.
-(If you haven’t taken that quiz yet, now you know the answer to question #10 :) ).
+(If you haven’t taken that quiz yet, now you know the answer to question #10 🙂 ).
 Today, sending holiday cards to friends and family can be taken casually, but you need to be sure to follow the rules of etiquette when sending cards to business associates.
 Holiday cards can have a strong positive marketing effect, as long as you avoid potential faux pas.
-Here are the basic rules for sending holiday cards to clients and business associates drawn from my own experience as well as from the wizdom of other etiquette experts.
+Here are the basic rules for sending holiday cards to clients and business associates drawn from my own experience as well as from the wisdom of other etiquette experts.

 1. The Card Itself